tony-nyagah/ersilia-os-outreachy-contributions/README.md

 ### Deployment

-1. **Web Interface**: Develop a user-friendly web application for non-technical users
+1. **Web Interface**: Develop a bettwe looking user-friendly web application for non-technical users
 2. **API Integration**: Create an API for integration with other drug discovery platforms
 3. **Containerization**: Package the model in a Docker container for easy deployment